ravij2001/apnacollege-demo/README.md

 # apnacollege-demo
-This is my demo repository
+This is my first repository
 <br>
 author : Ravij Parikh